phthhieu/til/refactoring/remove_unknown_code.md

 # Remove unknown code
-When we see the unknown code, in the first glance, you question will be *Should I remove it?*
+When we see the unknown code, in the first glance, your question will be *Should I remove it?*
 * Yes.
 When you remove it but your tests were rerun and passed.
 Just make sure your tests is __sufficient__.
 But no one knows *What does __sufficent__ mean?* You are graceful to continue?
 * No. You will stay with it forever